bolt/docs/docs/installation/manual-download-and-extraction.md

 You can usually still find it, when browsing local files using your (S)FTP client.

-Note: We recommend installing Bolt outside the web root, following commonly accepted best practices setup for web applications.
-You can read more on this [here][outside-why].
-If this is not possible on your server environment, you can use the so-called "[Flat distribution][flat]", as an alternative.
+<p class="note"><strong>Note:</strong> We recommend installing Bolt outside the
+web root, following commonly accepted best practices setup for web applications.
+You can read more on this <a href="../howto/troubleshooting-outside-webroot#what-s-the-point-of-doing-this">
+here</a>.
+If this is not possible on your server environment, you can use the so-called "<a href="../howto/troubleshooting-outside-webroot#option-2-use-the-flat-structure-distribution">
+Flat distribution</a>", as an alternative.</p>

 If you wish to manually alter the directory structure, so it fits your needs better, see the section on [configuring Bolt's structure using `.bolt.yml`][bolt-yml].